arcangelofranco/Naive-RAG-Assistant/README.md

 The project has **no systematic evaluation harness**, and this is its most significant gap.
 In detail:

 * **No golden set.** There is no set of questions paired with their expected chunk, so Recall@k cannot be computed and its trend over time cannot be watched.
 The four questions in the [Where Dense Retrieval Fails Here](#where-dense-retrieval-fails-here) table are hand-picked examples, not a representative sample.
-The cost of that gap has already been paid once: translating the corpus moved three of those four queries from failure to success, and nothing in the project would have detected a change of that size on its own.
+Any change to the corpus, the chunking or the model could move retrieval quality in either direction without the project detecting it.

 * **No test suite in the repository.** `pyproject.toml` declares `pytest` and `httpx` among the development dependencies, plus an `integration` marker, but the test code is not yet present in the project tree.
 As a result, none of the invariants described in this document is protected by an automated check, including provider non-disclosure in the `429` and `503` handlers.